keeneyetact/retroBoard/README.md

 * List of connected users
 * No persistence (yet)

+## Frequently Asked Questions

+#### What if I want to name my session so I can remember easily how to come back to it?

+You can actually change the session ID in the URL with anything you like: for example [www.retrospected.com/session/hello_world](http://www.retrospected.com/session/hello_world)

+Try not to take a too common name though, to avoid anyone else finding your session by chance.

 ## Thanks

 Many thanks to the following contributors who helped translating the app: